Geelong Grammar School: History

-The school was founded in 1855 as a private diocesan school with the blessing of Bishop Perry by the Venerable Theodore Stretch, Archdeacon of Geelong, with an initial enrolment of fourteen boys.
-The school grew rapidly and in 1857 it was assigned £5,000 of a government grant for church schools by Bishop Perry, the foundation stone was laid for its own buildings and it was transformed into a public school.
-The school closed due to financial difficulties in 1860, only to reopen in 1863 with John Bracebridge Wilson, who had been a master under George Vance, as head master.
+The school was founded in 1855 as a private diocesan school, with the blessing of Bishop Perry, by Theodore Stretch, Archdeacon of Geelong (and the "true founder" of Geelong Grammar), with George Vance as head master and an initial enrolment of fourteen boys.
+The school grew rapidly and in 1857 it was assigned £5,000 of a government grant for church schools by Perry, the foundation stone was laid for its own buildings and it was transformed into a public school after the British model.
+The school closed due to financial difficulties in 1860, only to reopen in 1863 with J. Bracebridge Wilson, who had been third master under Vance, as headmaster.

-For many years Bracebridge Wilson ran the school at his own expense and through this time boarders came to compose the greater part of the student body.
-In 1875, James Lister Cuthbertson joined the staff as Classics master.
+For many years Wilson ran the school at his own expense and through this time boarders came to comprise the greater part of the student body.
+In 1875 James Lister Cuthbertson joined the staff as Classics master.
 He had a great influence upon the boys of the school and was much admired and loved by them in spite of his alcoholism.
-Upon the death of Bracebridge Wilson in 1895, Cuthbertson became acting head master until the appointment of Leonard Harford Lindon early in the next year.
+Upon the death of Wilson in 1895, Cuthbertson became acting head master until the appointment of Leonard Harford Lindon early in the next year.

 Lindon ran the school for 15 years, but was never fully accepted by the old boys because he lacked the personal warmth with the boys that had been seen with Bracebridge Wilson and Cuthbertson.
 By the turn of the century the school was outgrowing its buildings in the centre of Geelong, and so it was decided to move.
 The school council chose to open the head mastership to new applicants.
 Lindon reapplied but was rejected and Francis Ernest Brown was chosen as the new head master.

 In 1909, the school purchased a substantial amount of land in the then rural Geelong suburb of Belmont, bounded by Thomson, Regent and Scott Streets, and Roslyn Road.
 On 21 October 1910, chairman of the school, W. T. Manifold turned the first sod at the site of what was expected to be a new era for the school.
 These plans had faded by August 1911, when adjoining rural land was offered for sale as the Belmont Hill Estate.
 The school council judged that the adjacent suburban subdivision would work against their plans for a boarding school, not one catering for day boys.
 The decision was rapidly made to buy land on the opposite side of Geelong at Corio, and the land at Belmont was sold for further residential subdivision.

 At the end of 1913 the school left its old buildings near the centre of Geelong and opened at its expansive new site at Corio in February 1914.
 Brown put a greater emphasis on religion than his predecessors, and the new isolated location with its own chapel was ideal for this.